nyanpasu64/exotracker-cpp/src/DESIGN.md

 - On all platforms (Windows DirectSound, WASAPI, Linux ALSA), a mono stream plays in both speakers.
 - In portaudio/src/hostapi/wasapi/pa_win_wasapi.c, `GetMonoToStereoMixer()` gets called whenever I open a WASAPI output stream in mono, and `PaWasapiSubStream` `monoMixer` gets called whenever I write to the stream.
 This means that portaudio has code to broadcast mono to stereo.

-I have worked around this issue by upmixing mono to stereo myself in `OutputCallback::rtaudio_callback()`.
+~~I have worked around this issue by upmixing mono to stereo myself in `OutputCallback::rtaudio_callback()`.~~ exotracker-snes outputs stereo audio natively, so this issue no longer affects us.

 ### Audio components